 Table.
-4.4.26 - 211.
+4.4.27 - 211.
 General status codes.

-Name Range Description TM> Condition 0: Normal 1: Alarm 1 ON 2: Alarm 2 ON 3: Inhibit ON 4: Trip ON 5: Blocked The function's operating condition.
+Name Range Description TM> Condition NormalAlarm 1 ONAlarm 2 ONInhibit ONTrip ONBlocked The function's operating condition.
 No outputs are controlled when the status is "Normal".
-Motor status 0: Stopped 1: Stalled 2: Just Stopped 3: Overloading 4: Running normal The function's thermal image status.
+Motor status Stopped Stalled Just Stopped Overloading Running normal The function's thermal image status.
 When the measured current is below 1 % of the nominal current, the status "Light/No load" is shown.
 When the measured current is below the trip limit, the status "Load normal" is shown.
 When the measured current is above the pick-up limit but below $2 \times I_n$, the status "Overloading" is shown.
 When the measured current is above $2 \times I_n$, the status "High overload" is shown.
-TM> Setting alarm 0: SF setting ok 1: Service factor set fault.
+TM> Setting alarm SF setting ok Service factor set fault.
 Override to 1.0 Indicates if SF setting has been set wrong and the actually used setting is 1.0.
 Visible only when there is a setting fault.
-TM> Setting alarm 0: Ambient setting ok 1: Ambient t set fault.
+TM> Setting alarm Ambient setting ok Ambient t set fault.
 Override to 1.0 Indicates if ambient temperature settings have been set wrong and actually used setting is 1.0.
 Visible only when there is a setting fault.

-TM> Setting alarm 0: Nominal current calc ok 1: Nominal current set fault.
+Name Range Description TM> Setting alarm Nominal current calc ok Nominal current set fault.
 Override to 1.0 Indicates if nominal current calculation is set wrong and actually used setting is 1.0.
 Visible only when there is a setting fault.
-TM> Setting alarm 0: Ambient setting ok 1: Inconsistent setting of ambient k Indicates if ambient k setting has been set wrong.
+TM> Setting alarm Ambient setting okInconsistent setting of ambient k Indicates if ambient k setting has been set wrong.
 Visible only when there is a setting fault.

 Table.
-4.4.26 - 212.
+4.4.27 - 212.
 Measurements.

-Name Range Description / values Currents 0: Primary A 1: Secondary A 2: Per unit The active phase current measurement from IL1 (A), IL2 (B) and IL3 (C) phases in given scalings.
-Thermal image 0: Thermal image calc. - TM> Trip expect mode: No trip expected/Trip expected - TM> Time to 100 % theta: Time to reach the 100 % thermal cap - TM> Rreference T curr.: reference/pick-up value (IEQ) - TM> Active meas. curr.: the measured maximum TRMS current at a given moment - TM> T est. with act. curr.: estimation of the used thermal capacity including the current at a given moment - TM> T at a given moment: the thermal capacity used at that moment 1: Temp. estimates - TM> Used k for amb. temp: the ambient correction factor at a givenmoment - TM> Max. temp. rise all.: the maximum allowed temperature rise - TM> Temp. rise atm: the calculated temperature rise at a given moment - TM> Hot spot estimate: the estimated hot spot temperature including the ambient temperature - TM> Hot spot max. all.: the maximum allowed temperature for the object 2: Timing status - TM> Trip delay remaining: the time to reach 100% theta - TM> Trip time to rel.: the time to reach theta while staying below the trip limit during cooling - TM> Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling - TM> Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling - TM> Inhibit time to rel.: the time to reach theta while staying below the Inhibit limit during cooling
+Name Range Description / values Currents Primary ASecondary APer unit The active phase current measurement from IL1 (A), IL2 (B) and IL3 (C) phases in given scalings.
+Thermal image calc. - TM> Trip expect mode: No trip expected/Trip expected - TM> Time to 100 % theta: Time to reach the 100 % thermal cap - TM> Rreference T curr.: reference/pick-up value (IEQ) - TM> Active meas. curr.: the measured maximum TRMS current at a given moment - TM> T est. with act. curr.: estimation of the used thermal capacity including the current at a given moment - TM> T at a given moment: the thermal capacity used at that moment Thermal image Temp. estimates - TM> Used k for amb. temp: the ambient correction factor at a givenmoment - TM> Max. temp. rise all.: the maximum allowed temperature rise - TM> Temp. rise atm: the calculated temperature rise at a given moment - TM> Hot spot estimate: the estimated hot spot temperature including the ambient temperature - TM> Hot spot max. all.: the maximum allowed temperature for the object Timing status - TM> Trip delay remaining: the time to reach 100% theta - TM> Trip time to rel.: the time to reach theta while staying below the trip limit during cooling - TM> Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling - TM> Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling - TM> Inhibit time to rel.: the time to reach theta while staying below the Inhibit limit during cooling

 Table.
-4.4.26 - 213.
+4.4.27 - 213.
 Counters.

-Name Description / values Alarm1 inits The number of times the function has activated the Alarm 1 output Alarm2 inits The number of times the function has activated the Alarm 2 output Restart inhibits The number of times the function has activated the Restart inhibit output Trips The number of times the function has tripped Trips Blocked The number of times the function trips has been blocked
+Name Description / values Alarm1 inits The number of times the function has activated the Alarm 1 output Alarm2 inits The number of times the function has activated the Alarm 2 output

+Name Description / values Restart inhibits The number of times the function has activated the Restart inhibit output Trips The number of times the function has tripped Trips Blocked The number of times the function trips has been blocked